rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 ## Image For-Loop

   In computer science, a for-loop is a control flow statement for specifying iteration, which allows code to be executed repeatedly.

   In this case we are applying the concept of for-loop to image processing.

+With for-loop, you can avoid writing the code manually for each pixel as in:
+`pixel = image.getPixel(1, 1);
+pixel.setRed(250);`

+This is not practical way to process image.